-All committee members need to be present at the dissertation defense (conference calls may be acceptable for members who live a distance from campus).
+All committee members need to be present at the dissertation defense (conference calls may be acceptable for members who live a distance from campus; the Office of Institutional Technology can help set this up if needed).
 The committee members will sign a minimum of five required signature pages upon approval of the defense.
 Most defenses are approved pending suggested modifications.
 These changes must be completed with the Chair prior to having the signature page signed by the Doctoral Program Coordinator and the Deans.
 Should the defense not be successful, the Chair will prepare and submit a statement detailing the inadequacies to the Doctoral Program Coordinator who will then submit to the Deans.
-The Committee will detail what steps must be taken for the student to re-submit for a defense.
+The Committee will detail what steps must be taken for the student to resubmit for a defense.